Keyboard shortcuts

 cargo run --example cli_overrides -- --server-port 9000

-cargo run --example config_commands -- config-template
+cargo run --example config_commands -- generate-template

-cargo run --example config_commands -- config-schema
+cargo run --example config_commands -- generate-schema

-cargo run --example config_commands -- config-validate
+cargo run --example config_commands -- validate-config

 cargo run --example generate_templates